YuxinZhang214/YuxinZhang214/README.md

 - 🌱 I’m currently learning more about **machine learning, natural language processing (NLP)**, and **data visualisation**.

 - 👯 I’m looking to collaborate on projects focused on **visualising music**.
 I’m passionate about exploring the intersection of music and technology!
+Have a look on one of my projects for visualising the music trend for each country and year[Visualising Music Trend] (https://yuxinzhang214.github.io/Visualising-Music-Trend/)

 - 🤔 I’m looking for help with expanding the scope of the Wiki Loves Monuments visualisation project to include more datasets, interactive features, and integrating machine learning models for deeper data analysis.